 Exams and Tests

-A dentist can identify and diagnose the condition.
+A dentist can identify and diagnose this condition.

 Treatment is often successful in protecting the teeth.

-The enamel is easily fractured and damaged, which affects the appearance of the teeth, especially if left untreated.
+The enamel is easily damaged, which affects the appearance of the teeth, especially if left untreated.

 When to Contact a Medical Professional